Are You Hard of Hearing or Hearing Impaired?

-Having to deal with being hearing impaired can be difficult, but it helps to have a clear picture of what is involved in losing one’s hearing.
-Including the kinds of hearing loss that can be experienced and what can be done to treat them.
+Having to deal with being hard of hearing can be difficult, but it helps to have a clear picture of what is involved in losing one’s ability to hear, including the kinds of loss that can be experienced and what can be done to treat them.

-Hearing impaired is what happens when the ability of the human ear or brain to translate incoming sound waves into understandable sounds that the brain can understand is either partially or total impairment either through illness, injury, birth defects, aging, or the ingestion of specific kinds of drugs.
+Hard of hearing is what happens when the ability of the human ear or brain to translate incoming sound waves into understandable sounds that the brain can understand is either partially or fully either through illness, injury, birth defects, aging, or the ingestion of specific kinds of drugs.

-When dealing with hearing ability, it is important to understand that there are a great number of levels and types of hearing loss.
+When dealing with the ability to hear, it is important to understand that there are a great number of levels and types.

-But the more serious you are hearing impaired, the more it can interfere with one’s ability to live a normal kind of life.
+But the more serious you are hard of hearing, the more it is likely to interfere with one’s ability to live a normal kind of life.

-For those who suffer from more severe problems, the effects of impairment on one’s daily routine can be quite extreme.
+For those who suffer from more severe problems, the effects of the loss on one’s daily routine is quite extreme.

-And Then of Course There is Becoming Permanently Hearing Impaired.
+And Then of Course There is Becoming Permanently Hard of Hearing.

-If you lose your hearing permanently it means that there is no way that it can be corrected either by the use of technology or through medical procedures such as surgery.
+If you lose your ability to hear permanently it means that there is no way for it to be corrected either by the use of technology or through medical procedures such as surgery.

 When one loses one’s hearing permanently it changes your quality of life.

-You can lose the ability to work in certain kinds of jobs, operate certain kinds of machinery and converse in the usual way without intervention.
+You may lose the ability to work in certain kinds of jobs, operate certain kinds of machinery and converse in the usual way without intervention.

 For those who are born without the ability to hear, there are plenty of resources available to improve their standard of living.